 Conventionally, salt and other preservatives are used in food to promote longer shelf lives.
-But, excess consumption of salt can cause inflammation and exacerbates any existing inflammatory condition.
+However, excess consumption of salt can cause inflammation and exacerbate any existing inflammatory condition.
 High salt intake also causes swollen veins and arteries, which places uncomfortable pressure on the surrounding joints, leading to rheumatoid arthritis.
 Thus, limiting your sodium intake can help.

 9. Ice Cream